Jauler/VU_MIF_tasks/README.md

-MIF
+VU MIF
 ===

-University of Vilnius at MIF works
+This repository is used for keeping track of my work as a student at University of Vilnius Faculty of Mathematics and Informatics